Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Inspired by another viral tribute, NBC asked writers for their advice on writing the perfect obituary.
 Among their tips:

-• Jot down key facts: Even the most sensational obituaries should include basic details about a person’s life and death: name, birth date, age, profession, locations of birth and death.
+• Jot down key facts: Even the most sensational obituaries should include basic details about a person’s life and death: name, birth date, age, profession, and locations of birth and death.

-• Write it in the present tense: Choosing present tense can “make you feel like you are really connecting” with the person.
+• Write it in the present tense: Choosing the present tense can “make you feel like you are really connecting” with the person.
 You can change it to past tense later.

 • Reach out for memorable stories: Find the hidden gems from friends and family that reveal the person’s personality and quirks.